JohanVanslembrouck/corolib/examples/boost/clientserver0/README.md

 1. Instead of running mainflow() calls on a different thread, mainflow() will become a coroutine, replacing preemptive multi-tasking provided by threads with cooperative multi-tasking provided by coroutines.
 2. Semaphores will be replaced with the suspend/resume mechanism of coroutines:
-   a. semaphore acquire will be replaced with co_await
+   * semaphore acquire will be replaced with co_await
-   b. semaphore release will be replaced with a resume of the coroutine
+   * semaphore release will be replaced with a resume of the coroutine